1. Home

 You can take things a step further by asking if they want help dealing with the situation or just want to talk about it.
 If they just want to talk or vent, then make sure you stick to your agreement and just listen.

-Sometimes kids can figure out what they want to do on their own by talking about a situation, or just talking will help them process so they can move on.
+Sometimes kids can figure out what they want to do by having a good venting session.
+If they there’s nothing to be done to fix a problem, talking about a situation can help them process their feeling enough to move on.

 Have your child spend some time outside every day, if possible.
 Spending time outside allows your child to get vitamin D, which is important for growth and the immune system.

-Make sure to talk about staying safe in the sun with sunscreen and/or protective clothing too.
+Make sure to talk about staying safe in the sun with sunscreen and/or protective clothing, too.
 Again, everything in moderation.
-Some sun is great, but too much isn’t.
+Some sun is great, but too much is asking for trouble.

 By getting outside, your child will have a chance to ground themselves in nature, go for a walk, ride a bike, or take part in any number of physical activities that will get their bodies moving.